sui-foundation/sui-move-intro-course/unit-four/lessons/1_homogeneous_collections.md

 ```

-It's important to note that while a vector defined with a generic type can accept objects of _an arbitrary type_, all objects in the collection still must be _the same type_, that is, the collection is homogeneous.
+It's important to note that while a vector defined with a generic type can accept objects of _an arbitrary type_, all objects in the collection still must be _the same type_, that is, the collection is _homogeneous_.

 ## Table

 A table is a map-like collection that dynamically stores key-value pairs.
 But unlike a traditional map collection, it's keys and values are not stored within the `Table` value, but instead are stored using Sui's object system.
 The `Table` struct acts only as a handle into the object system to retrieve those keys and values.

 The `key` type of a `Table` must have the ability constraint of `copy + drop + store`, and the `value` type must have the ability constraint of `store`.

+`Table` is also a type of _homogeneous_ collection where the key and value fields can be specified or generic types, but all values and all keys in a `Table` collection must be of the _same_ types.

 *Quiz: Would two table objects containing the exact same key-value pairs be equal to each other when checked with the `===` operator?
 Try it out.*